freeradical13/freeradical13.github.io/index.md

 #### Bacteria

 [Bacteria][] are prokaryotes with a peptidoglycan cell wall, an inner membrane, a possible outer membrane of lipopolysaccharides, and a further outer [capsule][] of polysaccharides or proteins.
-Bacteria have one or more DNA chromosomes (e.g. [Vibrio][] has two, although with some [debate][debate multiple bacteria chromosomes]).
+Bacteria have one or more DNA chromosomes (e.g. [Vibrio][] has two, although with some [debate about multiple bacterial chromosomes][debate multiple bacteria chromosomes]).
 Some bacteria have additional DNA plasmids.

 [Antibiotics][] are substances which kill bacteria such as targeting peptidoglycan.
 Some bacteria have evolved resistance to some antibiotics with [R Plasmids][] (resistance plasmids) that code for genes to resist such antibiotics.